Juvenile Curfew Laws: The Basics

 Juvenile Curfew Laws and Exempted Activities

-Almost all juvenile curfew laws identify exempted activities or exceptions under which juveniles may lawfully be out after curfew.
-These exceptions will vary by jurisdiction, but typically include:
+Almost all of these types of laws identify exempted activities or exceptions under which juveniles may lawfully be out after curfew.
+These exceptions will vary by jurisdiction, but typically include the following:

-- Minors running errands under an adult's instruction
+- Minors running errands under an adult's instruction; and

-Punishment for juvenile curfew law violations also varies among jurisdictions, but can often include one or more of the following options:
+Violations of juvenile curfews are punished differently among various jurisdictions, but can often include one or more of the following penalties:

 - Possible detention in jail or juvenile hall.

-In some cities, parents who knowingly allow their children to violate curfew laws may also be subject to fines and other punishment.
+In some cities, parents who knowingly allow their children to violate curfew laws can also be subject to fines and other forms of punishment.

-Often, a city curfew law will remain on the books but be enforced only periodically, typically as a law enforcement response to an increased incidence of local crime and violence.
+Often, a city curfew law will remain on the books but will only be enforced periodically, typically as a police response to an increased incidence of local crime and violence.
 In other cities, curfew enforcement is ramped up during summer months when students are out of school.

-A city's juvenile curfew law may include a provision giving local law enforcement the ability to choose more lenient and socially constructive curfew enforcement policies (compared to automatic citation or arrest of offending minors).
+A city's curfew law can also include a provision giving local law enforcement the ability to choose more lenient and socially constructive curfew enforcement policies (compared to automatic citation or arrest of offending minors).
 These alternatives might include issuing a warning, recommending a counseling program, or simply taking the minor home.

-Since juvenile curfew laws vary by locality, and enforcement can depend on a number of factors, how can you learn more about juvenile curfew laws where you live?
-The first step is to contact your local police department or other law enforcement agency.
+Since juvenile curfew laws vary by locality, and enforcement can depend on a number of factors, You can learn more about juvenile curfew laws where you live by contacting your local police department or other law enforcement agency.
 If they don't have the answers to your juvenile curfew law questions, they should be able to point you in the right direction.